-In the Children Trusts Registration Rights Agreement, each Children Trust agrees that in the case of any sale or disposition of its shares of Class B Common Stock (other than to Charles F. Dolan or other Dolan family interests) by such Children Trust, or of any of the Children Trust Shares by any other Dolan family interest to which such shares of Class B Common Stock are transferred, such stock will be converted to Class A Common Stock.
+In the Children Trusts Registration Rights Agreement, each Children Trust will agree that in the case of any sale or disposition of its shares of Class B Common Stock (other than to Charles F. Dolan or other Dolan family interests) by such Children Trust, or of any of the Children Trust Shares by any other Dolan family interest to which such shares of Class B Common Stock are transferred, such stock will be converted to Class A Common Stock.
 The Dolan Registration Rights Agreement does not include a comparable conversion obligation, and the conversion obligation in the Children Trusts Registration Rights Agreement does not apply to the Dolan Shares.

-Forms of the Dolan Registration Rights Agreement and the Children Trusts Registration Rights Agreement have been filed as exhibits to the registration statement of which this Information Statement forms a part, and the foregoing discussion of those agreements is qualified in its entirety by reference to those agreements so filed.
+The Dolan Registration Rights Agreement and the Children Trusts Registration Rights Agreement will be filed as exhibits to an amendment to the registration statement of which this Information Statement forms a part, and the foregoing discussion of those agreements is qualified in its entirety by reference to those agreements that will be filed prior to the Distribution.